Wall Street ticks higher, led by tech and smaller stocks

-NEW YORK (AP) — U.S. stocks are drifting higher in morning trading on Wednesday, as investors wait to hear the details about Washington’s next mammoth push for the economy.
+U.S. stocks rose during early trading Wednesday, as investors wait to hear the details about Washington’s next mammoth push for the economy.

 The S&P 500 was up 0.6%, ahead of a speech later in the day where President Joe Biden is expected to discuss his plan to spend $2 trillion on strengthening the nation’s infrastructure, and how to pay for it.
 If the gain holds, it would be the first for the index since it set a record high at the end of last week.